-Do you ever feel as though your body is misaligned?
-Do you feel you lean more to one side?
 Do you have a "stronger" side?
-Is one side of your body always prone to injuries and niggles?
+Do you feel one side of your back and pelvis tightens up or feels stiff after a hard training session?
+Is it always one side of your body more prone to injuries and niggles?
+Do you want to push your performance and feel more comfortable training and performing?
 Then a biomechanical assessment and gait analysis could be vital to underpinning the causes of these problems.

 A biomechanical assessment involves an in depth and complex evaluation of your pelvis, knees, ankles and feet.
 It takes into account how your weight load is transferred through your joints and bones and how these interact with your working muscles, tendons and fascia.